Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Medical and Health

 The work is primarily involved in the area of health services.
-The work involves applying specific clinical knowledge to maintain or improve quality of life, investigating sudden deaths or improving the delivery of health services and programs for Albertans.
-Work in this Stream involves delivery of medical or paramedical interventions in corrections and facilities for individuals with disabilities or special needs, conducting medical examiner investigations, dispensing pharmaceuticals, or developing health policy requiring the application of theory and applied knowledge and consulting with stakeholders in the health system.
+The work involves applying specific clinical knowledge, such as nursing, to maintain or improve quality of life, investigating sudden deaths, or improving the delivery of health services and programs for Albertans.
+Work in this stream involves delivery of medical or paramedical interventions for individuals in residential, transitional and step-down facilities; conducting medical examiner investigations; or developing health policy requiring the application of theory and applied knowledge, and consulting with stakeholders in the health system.

 - Benchmark listing – Medical and Health (PDF, 240 KB)

-The primary focus of the work is to assist medical professionals with the provision of medicinal supports in dentistry and pharmacy to individuals with disabilities.
-The work typically involves: assessment, observation, recording, and preparing and dispensing medications.
+The primary focus of the work is to assist medical professionals with the provision of medicinal para-dental supports in dentistry and pharmacy to individuals with disabilities.
+The work typically involves: assessment, observation, recording, and preparing for dental procedures.

-This professional level work is primarily involved in assisting individuals with disabilities or special needs to enhance their quality of life or improving rehabilitative programs through consultation.
-Work in this Stream involves developing and leading the implementation of specialized rehabilitative plans for individuals through meaningful activities and therapeutic interventions in a variety of daily living situations or consulting with other professionals in the rehabilitative field.
+This professional-level work is primarily involved in assisting individuals with developmental disabilities to enhance their quality of life or improving rehabilitative programs through consultation.
+Work in this stream involves developing and leading the implementation of specialized rehabilitative plans, such as individual support plans through meaningful activities and therapeutic interventions in a variety of daily living situations.
+The Rehabilitative Specialists (Occupational Therapists, Physical Therapists, Speech Language Pathologists) consult with other professionals in the rehabilitative field.

 - Licensed Practical Nurse (PDF, 95 KB)